fikrithauli/Design-Databases-With-PostgreSQL/Projects/Normalizing a Database/README.md

+# Normalizing a Database
-# Database Normalization at Fred's Furniture
+## Database Normalization at Fred's Furniture

 A new online furniture store named Fred’s Furniture has hired you as their very first data engineer.
 Congratulations!